rsperberg/rsperberg.github.io/_posts/2015-02-01-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-01-essential-js-links/ternjs.png" %}

 Static analysis in JavaScript.
 “Tern is a stand-alone code-analysis engine for JavaScript.
-It is intended to be used with a code editor plugin to enhance the editor's support for intelligent JavaScript editing.
+It is intended to be used with a code editor plugin to enhance the editor’s support for intelligent JavaScript editing.
 Features include autocompletion of variables and properties and function argument hints....
 Tern is capable of running both on node.js and in the browser.”<br />
 _Project maintained by Marijn Haverbeke.
 46&nbsp;contributors <span class="octicon octicon-star"></span>star:&nbsp;1,590 <span class="octicon octicon-repo-forked"></span>fork:&nbsp;146_